department-of-veterans-affairs/vets-api-clients/samples/postman/README.md

     - `token_endpoint`: The URL you will request a token from.
         - To find this value, check the CCG documentation for the VA API you are working with.
         - Example (from Patient Health API): `https://sandbox-api.va.gov/oauth2/health/system/v1/token`
-    - `clientId`: The Client ID you received when you signed up for sandbox access.
+    - `clientId`: The Client ID you received by email when you signed up for sandbox access.
-        - For information on signing up for sandbox access, check the documentation for the API you are working with in the [VA developer portal](https://developer.va.gov/explore).
+        - For information on signing up for sandbox access, check the documentation for the API you are working with.
     - `privatePem`: The private RSA key you generated when signing up for sandbox access, in PEM format.
         - Your private RSA key should begin with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.
-        - For information on generating your RSA keys, check the CCG documentation for the API you are working with in the [VA developer portal](https://developer.va.gov/explore).
+        - For information on generating RSA keys, check the CCG documentation for the API you are working with.
 5. Do **not** edit the `client_assertion` and `import_do_not_edit` values.
 These will be pre-populated once the previous values are defined.
-6. Now you're ready to request a token.
-Select **POST Client Credentials Example**, under **Lighthouse OAuth Token** in the left column of the Postman window.
+6. Select **POST Client Credentials Example**, located under **Lighthouse OAuth Token** in the left column of the Postman window.
     - You should see that the HTTP URL is the `{token_endpoint}` collection variable that you configured in step `4`, above.
 7. Select the **Body** tab.
 8. Configure the `scope` and `launch` values as follows:
     - `scope`: The default value, "launch," is only appropriate for some VA APIs.
-Check the CCG documentation for the API you are working with in the [VA developer portal](https://developer.va.gov/explore) for the scope(s) that may be included in your token request.
+Check the CCG documentation for the API you are working with for the scope(s) that may be included in your token request.
     - `launch`: Follow the steps below to set or omit this value:
-        1. Check the CCG documentation for the API you are working with in the [VA developer portal](https://developer.va.gov/explore) to see if `launch` is required.
+        1. Check the CCG documentation for the API you are working with to see if `launch` is required.
         2. If `launch` **is** required for your API, enter the example value shown in the documentation.
 This should be a Base64-encoded value that looks similar to the default set in the Postman collection (`eyJwYXRpZW50IjoiMTAwMDcyMDEwMFYyNzEzODcifQ==`).
         3. If `launch` **is not** required for your API, un-check `launch` in the list of body fields in Postman.
 9. Confirm that all other values are pre-populated, and that `x-www-form-urlencoded` is checked.